Introduction

 SSR states, “Wallace makes his case based on what Wilder didn’t say (rather than what he did say)…” (p.
 14) and “His accusations, based largely on assumptions, are things Wilder never said or taught.” (p.
 19)

 Throughout HWLOM I quote precisely what Wilder did say concerning our nature, including such statements as “Brain functions…determine our character.”
 (Renovated, p.
 6), and “Our brain creates and maintains a human identity.”
 (Renovated, p.
 68, see Chapter 1 for more).
-Reading these and other passages gives the sense that the brain is what we ultimately are, and gives rise to all other realities, including our character and very identity.
+These and other passages are claims that the brain is what we ultimately are, and gives rise to all other realities, including our character and very identity.
 I’m curious as to how these claims fit with what was previously said in point ten above.
 So it is to these things that Wilder (and Thompson) did say that I respond.

 3. SSR Reaffirms a Physicalist Anthropology

-In HWLOM I define physicalism such that ultimately it is the brain that thinks, feels, believes, chooses, acts, creates character, and makes us what we are.
+In HWLOM I define physicalism to include the belief that ultimately it is the brain that thinks, feels, believes, chooses, acts, creates character, and makes us what we are.
 I cite James Sire’s summary of a physicalist’s anthropology on p.
 21: “Human beings are complex ‘machines’; personality is an interrelation of chemical and physical properties we do not yet fully understand.”

 Yet the authors of SSR reaffirm this understanding of the human person.
 For instance, “The human spirt starts with a cell…” (p.
 1), “…loving attachment comes first in the brain processes that create and maintain identity.” (p.
 1), “The brain must learn to follow Jesus ….
 This is the basic neurotheology for the Life Model.” (p.1), “The brain thinks about different things at different speeds.” (p.
 2), “the brain can learn and change.” (p.
 6), “The nervous system has many wills…the cortex of the brain can also have different wills.
 Sometimes what one part of the brain wants another part of the brain greatly opposes.” (p.
 10), “The brain thinks faster than conscious speed.” (p.
 15), and, “Wallace’s dependence on a slow soul seems to arise from his need to combat belief in the emergence of consciousness from physical matter…” (p.
 23).